Aviralag29/Aviralag29/README.md

 Android and iOS Development: I have experience in developing mobile applications for both Android and iOS platforms, bringing ideas to life in the palm of your hand.

-🎓 Education
+🎓 Education-

 I'm currently pursuing my degree in computer science at [VIT University], where I’m honing my skills and expanding my knowledge base.

-🌐 Explore My Work
+🌐 Explore My Work-

 You can find some of my noteworthy projects, code contributions, and explorations right here on my GitHub.
 I’m always open to collaborations and discussions, so feel free to reach out!

 ## 🌐 Socials: